+Painting or Paint your own postcards seems to be a novelty and a rare sight nowadays as compared to the past.
 In the past, riding cars used to be a novelty, while riding horses/horse-drawn carriages was the norm.
 Times have changed since then, and the reverse holds true.
 Just like the horses/cars analogy, the same applies for postcards and electronic mails (E-mail).
 I vaguely remember the days where I was so excited to receive an electronic mail.
 Now, I’m stuck with thousands of unread emails.
-Postcards, especially those painted ones hold a more sentimental value, even more so nowadays where postcards are a rare commodity.
+Postcards, especially those painted ones hold a more sentimental value.
 In this article, Singapore Artist Celine Chia shares her insight on how to paint your own postcards using watercolour.

 - Watercolour Postcard (300 GSM or more)